On This Page

 - Generator use is only permitted between the hours of 9am – 11am, and from 6pm – 8pm.
 View the generator policy

-Located immediately adjacent to Shannon Falls Provincial Park at Squamish, BC.
+This park is located immediately adjacent to Shannon Falls Provincial Park at Squamish, BC.
 Squamish and Brackendale are the communities nearest to this park.

 Nature and Culture